suli609/MRI-DST/README.md

 # MRI-DST
 This project consists of two parts, Mask R-CNN based model and C3D-based-model.
-Mask R-CNN based model is used to segment the image.
-The segmented image is then fed into a C3D-based model along with the remaining attributes to predict probabilitiesof ≥3 linear stapler cartridges.
+Mask R-CNN based model is used to segment the images.
+These segmented images is then fed into the C3D-based model along with the remaining attributes to predict the probability of ≥3 linear stapler cartridges.

-To protect privacy, this project does not provide original data, only trained models and prediction codes are available.
+To protect patient privacy, this project does not provide original data, only trained models and prediction codes are available.

 # Mask R-CNN based model
 The code of Mask R-CNN is implemented based on mmdetection (https://github.com/open-mmlab/mmdetection) with slight modifications.